Divorce and Separation

 With the aim of better securing the interests of children affected by separation / divorce of their parents, prior to issuing an application for divorce based on consensus for the court, the parents are obliged to see a qualified counsellor or accredited counselling office for advice on the impact of the family split up on the child.

-If parents fail to reach an agreement in matters of separation or divorce, the division of property, custody, maintenance or visitation rights concerning a common child, family mediation supported by the Ministry may help.
+If parents fail to reach an agreement in matters of separation or divorce, the division of property, custody, maintenance or visitation rights concerning a common child, family mediation supported by the Federal Chancellery Division Families and Youth may help.

 The mediation process involves two mediators, one of them with training in a psycho-social field (social worker, therapist...) and the other with legal training (attorney-at-law, judge...).
 In addition to their professional training, they have completed special training in mediation.

-Mediation has to be paid for but the fee is set in a socially equitable way and scaled according to the family income and the number of children entitled to maintenance if the services of mediators from the Ministry’s list of accredited mediators are made use of.
+Mediation has to be paid for but the fee is set in a socially equitable way and scaled according to the family income and the number of children entitled to maintenance if the services of mediators from the Federal Chancellery's list of accredited mediators are made use of.

 Accompanying Parents and Children Through Divorce and Separation

-The Ministry subsidises associations offering therapeutic and educational children’s groups or one-on-one work with children, as well as counselling to couples, individuals or individual parents.
+The Federal Chancellery Division Families and Youth subsidises non profit organisations offering therapeutic and educational children’s groups or one-on-one work with children, as well as counselling to couples, individuals or individual parents.